SSollestre/CommUserGuide/docs/SAM_SQL_TASKS.md

 4. Enter a name for the first column in the box indicated in green.
 5. Click the "Apply" button indicated in red.

+>
-note: a name for the first column is required to create a table!
+    Note: a name for the first column is required to create a table!

 ![CreateTable](./images/TABLE_screenshots/newTablePanel.png)